-Wait for your flight in style by getting access to VIP airport lounges around the world with your credit card
+Get access to VIP airport lounges around the world with your credit card and relax before your next flight in style.

 The exclusive lounge is an oasis amidst the frenzy for the weary traveller waiting on a flight.
 If you travel often and long for the comfort those VIP lounges afford, it might be time to switch up your credit card.
-There are some that offer complimentary entry into these exclusive traveller’s hide-a-ways as one of their benefits, and these are worth looking into if you are stuck searching for a seat in the common lounge more than a couple of times a year.
+There are some that offer complimentary entry into these exclusive traveller’s hide-a-ways as one of their benefits, providing you with a place to unwind before your next flight.

 Citi Credit Card Offer